 The metabolism of cancer cells differs markedly from that of healthy cells.
 It is now becoming clear that these differences may be a driving force of cancer cells.
 This insight will lead to new approaches to disrupt cancers cells’ metabolic pathways.

 What makes one person more likely to get cancer than another?
+Why do some cancers occur more frequently in some groups of people?
 Understanding the molecular basis of cancer susceptibility remains one of the holy grails of cancer research and will improve the ability to prevent and treat cancer.